 - 1.8.1 In view of the likely growth and population changes anticipated in Adur, new development provides the opportunity to deliver facilities and services that may be needed to meet future needs in localities that require them.
 Where sufficient capacity does not already exist to meet the need created by new residents or users of a development, the development should contribute towards infrastructure delivery, either on site or by making a financial contribution towards provision or enhancement elsewhere. - 1.8.2 The National Planning Policy Framework (NPPF) states that Local Planning Authorities should work with other authorities and infrastructure providers to: 'assess the quality and capacity of infrastructure for transport, water supply, wastewater and its treatment, energy (including heat), telecommunications, utilities, waste, health, social care, education, flood risk and coastal change management, and its ability to meet forecast demands'.
-This IDP seeks to address this policy requirement. - 1.8.3 Some elements, such as the delivery of utility infrastructure, will be an integral part of all new development.
-Other elements, such as flood defence provision, recreation and transport contributions will relate to the identified needs that would arise from a development in a particular location.
-These requirements will be informed by the infrastructure planning work.
+This IDP seeks to address this policy requirement.

-10 Source: Objectively Assessed Need for Housing: Adur District August 2015
+10 Source: Objectively Assessed Need for Housing: Adur District August 2015.
+(For the most up-todate population projections/ figures, please see Objectively Assessed Housing Need Update 2016).